New Jersey Roads - NJ 4

 WB onramp from Grand Ave. in Hackensack.

-NJ 93 runs southward along CR 501 between NJ 4 and US 1-9, crossing US 46 but generally being useless - it should just be plain old 501 the whole way and 501 SPUR or the like at the bottom (where 501 heads off for NJ 63).
+NJ 93 runs southward along CR 501 between NJ 4 and US 1-9, crossing US 46 but generally being useless - it should just be plain old 501 the whole way and Spur CR 501 or the like at the bottom (where 501 heads off for NJ 63).
 At least there's a nice old shield among the WB signs shown here.
-As you can see, Grand Avenue is a popular name, and TRUCK CR 505 is a very persistent route, having made its way over from US 9W and the GWB Plaza area.
+As you can see, Grand Avenue is a popular name, and Truck CR 505 is a very persistent route, having made its way over from US 9W and the GWB Plaza area.

 The first interchange west of I-95, the WB offramp to Jones Road.